byu-cs324/byu-cs324/01c-hw-strings-io-env/README.md

  11. What is the output of the _second_ `echo` command?

-Convention is for a program that exited _normally_ to exit with status 0 and for a program that encountered errors (e.g., wrong number of arguments) to exit with non-zero status.
+Convention is for a program that exited _without errors_ to have exit status 0 and for a program that encountered errors (e.g., wrong number of arguments) to exit with non-zero status.
+If not `exit()` is not called and `return` is not used in the `main()` function, then the return value is 0.

+### Summary and Main Points

+ - The `argc` and `argv` arguments are used to capture the command-line arguments passed to the program at runtime.
+ - Returning from `main()` and calling `exit()` are two ways to terminate a running program and specify an exit status.

 ## Part 3 - Input/Output